 All content on this site is intended for healthcare professionals only.
 By acknowledging this message and accessing the information on this website you are confirming that you are a Healthcare Professional.
 If you are a patient or carer, please visit the International Myeloma Foundation or HealthTree for Multiple Myeloma.

-Multiple Myeloma
+your Multiple Myeloma Hub experience!

-The Multiple Myeloma Hub website uses a third-party service provided by Google that dynamically translates web content.
+Find out moreThe Multiple Myeloma Hub website uses a third-party service provided by Google that dynamically translates web content.
 Translations are machine generated, so may not be an exact or complete translation, and the Multiple Myeloma Hub cannot guarantee the accuracy of translated content.
 The Multiple Myeloma Hub and its employees will not be liable for any direct, indirect, or consequential damages (even if foreseeable) resulting from use of the Google Translate feature.
 For further support with Google Translate, visit Google Translate Help.

-The Multiple Myeloma hub is an independent medical education platform, sponsored by Sanofi, Bristol Myers Squibb, GSK and Roche, and supported through a grant from Janssen Biotech, Inc. The funders are allowed no direct influence on our content.
+The Multiple Myeloma Hub is an independent medical education platform, sponsored by Bristol Myers Squibb, GSK, Johnson & Johnson, Pfizer, Roche and Sanofi.
 The levels of sponsorship listed are reflective of the amount of funding given.
-View funders.
+Digital educational resources delivered on the Multiple Myeloma Hub are supported by an educational grant from Janssen Biotech, Inc. View funders.

 Multiple myeloma (MM) is the second most frequent hematologic malignancy.
 It is found in the spectrum of plasma cell dyscrasias which begins with monoclonal gammopathy of unknown significance to overt plasma cell leukemia and extramedullary myeloma.
 Transplant eligibility continues to define initial MM treatment.1 As MM predominantly affects elderly patients, >50% of patients are not candidates for autologous stem cell transplantation, which has typically been offered to patients aged <65 years.1 As outcomes in transplant-ineligible patients are worse than in transplant-eligible patients, and there remains an unmet need to explore better treatment options for this population.